anthonybrice/scala-fundamentals/README.md

 Favor Referential transparency
 ===
 Favor referential transparency when it makes sense.
 This makes it easier to unit-test and compose your functions.
-Here are some alternatives to consider:
+Here are some indicators that you do not have referential transparency, along with alternatives.

 * var                          (use val or lazy val instead)
 * for without a yield          (this means there is a side effect in the for, return a new list instead)